 - Hold regular strategic meetings and reviews, which must be recorded, to consider progress, including the effectiveness of the joint working, the need for additional resources and next steps.

 7. The Investigation Management Group

-Membership of this group should include representatives from Children's Social Care, the Police, designated health professionals and the local authority legal services, with other agencies being invited to participate as appropriate.
+Membership of this group should include representatives from the Children and Families Division, the police, designated health professionals and the department's legal services, with other agencies being invited to participate as appropriate.

 The tasks and functions of the Group will be subject to the terms of reference agreed by the Strategic Management Group (SMG), and will include the following:

 - To provide a forum where professionals can meet, exchange information and discuss the implementation of the agreed investigation strategy;